 Attic Ventilation: Common Mistakes

 Adding more than one type of roof vent for exhaust is a very common mistake.
 Many people to get more ventilation will add turbines (whirly birds) along with ridge vent.
-What they don’t know is the causes a roof ventilation short circuit.
+What they don’t know is this causes a roof ventilation short circuit.
 For instance, if someone has a full soffit and ridge vent system and then decides to add vents half way up the slope.
 Rather than improving his ventilation, he has now damaged the roofing systems ability to exhaust the hot air.
 You will cause your hot air to exhaust half way up the slope and in doing so leave part of your attic improperly vented.
 One more problem from this attempt is depending on wind pressure, air will be taken in at the vents half way up the slope and this will reduce the air intake at the eves of the house.

 Why Is Proper Attic Insulation Important?